 The potential for backflow through a cross connection seems remote but the consequences are severe.
 Cross connection backflow has the greatest potential for having your water contaminated to a degree that it can cause immediate illness or death.
-Imagine taking a drink of water that is laced with pesticides or lawn chemicals.
+Imagine taking a drink of water that is laced with pesticides, lawn chemicals, or pool chemicals.